CristianMG/CristianMG/README.md

 - 🌱 Interested in: Blockchain and decentralized developing, I like smart contracts and the world of blockchain in general, I think this will be a big change in the future of economic world and I would like to take part of this change.
 - 👯 Look for: I am looking to collaborate with people interested in "daaps" Android developing and blockchain in general.
 - 🥅 2021 Goals: Contribute more to Open Source projects, and learning in fields I am interested.Also I would like to improve more my English.
-- ⚡ Fun fact: I love doing sports like running, gym, cycling.
+- ⚡ Fun fact: I love doing sports like running, gym, cycling and dancing. :dancer:
-- :dancer: I like dancing.

 ## Have something interesting to me, give me a touch.